 properties. outputBucket

-must be set to the id of the Storage Bucket
+must be set to the ID of the Storage Bucket

 where the data will be stored.
 If no bucket exists, it will be created.

-It also contains the authentication parameters username
+It also contains the authentication parameters, such as username

 and password